marph91/pocket-cnn/README.md

-microCNN is a framework to map small Convolutional Neural Networks (CNN) fully on a FPGA.
+picocnn is a framework to map small Convolutional Neural Networks (CNN) fully on a FPGA.

 # Approach